Zub1Wun/100-days-of-code/log.md

 14:55 BST LESSON 32 DAY 26 - DICTIONARY COMPREHENSION 2, this was hard!
 I couldn't work it out after spending ages on it, then leaving it and coming back.
 This one I feel was made too difficult, so I skipped ahead to see the answer.
 Even then it took a while for me to work out what was going on in the code.
 Anyway, onwards to the final task of DAY 26

+15:02 BST - I realise now why LESSON 32 DAY 26 - DICTIONARY COMPREHENSION 2 was soo hard!
+There was a video explaining how to use Dicitionary Comprehension that I missed, so I'm now quite impressed with myself, as I did LESSON 31 DAY 26 - DICTIONARY COMPREHENSION 1 without watching that video.